The Role of Well-Being in Academic Excellence

 Welcome to the most rewarding, challenging, hilarious, and sometimes downright perplexing profession: teaching.
 First off, congratulations on embarking on this incredible journey.
 As seasoned educators (translation: we’ve been around long enough to know overhead projectors, mimeographs, and chalk – be glad you missed that time period), we’d like to share a few pieces of wisdom to help you navigate your first year.

-Integrating Social Emotional Learning Into Your Summer Routines Social Emotional Learning (SEL) has been on the minds of educators and administrators all year, so as we
+Social Emotional Learning (SEL) has been on the minds of educators and administrators all year, so as we head into summer, it’s no surprise that

 As we approach the end of the school year, it’s natural for both teachers and students to feel a mix of excitement and fatigue.
 The